Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-Mark Ovenden is Ford Motor Company vice president and president of Ford Middle East and Africa (MEA), effective June 1, 2018.
-As president, Ovenden is responsible for the growth of this key region that includes operations in more than 70 markets.
+Prior to this position, Ovenden served as vice president and president of Ford Middle East and Africa (MEA), since June 1, 2018.
+As president, Ovenden was responsible for the growth of this key region that included operations in more than 70 markets.

 Previously, Ovenden served as vice president, Marketing, Sales and Service, Asia Pacific.
 In this role, Ovenden was responsible for leading the marketing, sales and service functions across the Asia Pacific region.
 Notably he was instrumental in the development of the NDSD in China and designed the China Brand Plan, supporting the “In China, for China” strategy by defining the type of products required to play and win in China.